-Certification: An attempt to create an ecologically-oriented labeling system for sustainable forestry management and the wood products derived from it, which will be accepted by consumers.
+Certification: Verification system for an ecologically-oriented labeling system for wood products from sustainable forestry management, which will be accepted by consumers.
 It is based on the UNCED Conference in Rio de Janeiro (1992) and the subsequent conferences.
 The participating countries have affirmed the goal of establishing uniform criteria and indicators for the sustainable management of the forests.
 The "General Guidelines for the Sustainable Management of Forests in Europe" was adopted in Helsinki in 1993 by all the Western European industrial nations, and the "General Guidelines for the Conservation of Biodiversity of Forests in Europe" followed in Lisbon in 1998.
 Sustainability, from the point of view of wood production, of forest biodiversity, and of forest utilization for economic and social purposes, was observed.
-In Germany, there were four approaches toward a certification system in 1996:
+Since June 2002, the Berlin forests have been certified according to the criteria of FSC (Forest Stewardship Council) and Naturland.